 5 The Borders of Historical Truth

 This chapter examines and compares exhibitions of national history in national museums in Sweden, Finland, Hungary and China.
 It dissects the curatorial techniques used to create histories that are wanted rather than empirically true.
 While China’s open commitment to ideological propaganda is well known, ideology is imprinted on each of these exhibitions.
 In comparison to the morality of Enlightenment knowledge that has concerned the previous chapters, these narratives show a commitment to the morality of the nation.
 Each of these narratives, however, also draws upon the virtue of being authored in an Enlightenment institution committed to truth.
-It shows how museums commit to ideological performances of the past rather than reflect on their obligation to see the past truthfully.
+It reveals how museums use judicious editing to maintain a commitment to truth while at the same time bending that truth to meet ideological needs.

 6 Border Armouries, Walls and Crossings